 Traditional air conditioners also dry the air as they cool it while Evaporative Coolers actually humidify the air as a consequence of evaporation.

-There are two types of Evaporative Coolers, portable and window-mounted.
-Both types do the same job with size being a prime determining factor to the size of space they are able to cool.
+There are two types: portable and window-mounted evaporative coolers.
+Both types of household evaporative cooler do the same job with size being a prime determining factor to the size of space they are able to cool.

 How Popular are Evaporative Coolers?